-You will be given a general anaesthetic and will have either a laparoscopy (with 3–4 small cuts in your abdomen) or a laparotomy (with a vertical cut from around your bellybutton to your bikini line).
-The type of surgery you have will depend on how certain the gynaecological oncologist is that cancer is present and how far they think the cancer has spread.
+You will be given a general anaesthetic and will have either a laparoscopy (with 3–4 small cuts in your abdomen) or a laparotomy (with a vertical cut from around your bellybutton to your pubic line).
 A laparoscopy may be used to see if a suspicious mass is cancerous; if the cancer is advanced, you will usually have a laparotomy.

-If cancer is present, the operation will continue and as much cancer as possible will be removed.
-This is called debulking.
-The surgeon usually has to remove the ovaries, fallopian tubes, uterus and cervix.
-Depending on how far the cancer has spread, other organs or tissue may also be removed during the same operation:
+Debulking usually means removing the ovaries, fallopian tubes, uterus and cervix.
+Depending on how far the cancer has spread, other organs or tissue may also be removed during the same operation.

-Omentectomy – The omentum is a sheet of fatty tissue that hangs down in front of the intestines like an apron.
+Omentectomy – The omentum is a sheet of fatty tissue that hangs down in front of the large bowel like an apron.
 If the cancer has spread to the omentum, it will need to be removed.

 Lymphadenectomy – Cancer cells can spread from your ovaries to nearby lymph nodes.
 Your doctor may suggest removing some in a lymphadenectomy (also called lymph node dissection).

 Colectomy – If cancer has spread to the bowel, some of the bowel may need to be removed.
-A new opening called a stoma might be created (colostomy or ileostomy).
+Rarely, a new opening called a stoma might be created (colostomy or ileostomy).

 Removal of other organs – Ovarian cancer can spread to many organs in the abdomen.
 In some cases, parts of the liver, diaphragm, bladder and spleen may be removed if it is safe to do so.